daniyal945023/Password-Manager-MERN-NEXT/README.md

-Password Manager App built using Next.js(Typescript,Tailwind and React) and Node/Express.
-Uses CRUD operations for Password Management.
+Password Manager App built using React + Vite and Typescript Frontend and Backend with Node/Express Uses CRUD operations for Password Management.